MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 These apps work directly with and across multiple files on your computer to build or maintain code projects.

 IDE-integrated AI tools use the same LLMs as browser interfaces like Claude 3.7, but their IDE integration enables more seamless workflows.
-For instance, Cursor's composer feature allows Claude to write code directly into files, building functional codebases in real-time—an impressive but potentially existentially challenging experience for developers.
+For instance, Cursor's composer feature allows Claude to write code directly into files, building functional codebases in real-time, an impressive but potentially existentially challenging experience for developers.

 You can, of course, also query Claude from inside Cursor on specific parts of the codebase to get explanations, suggestions, or improvements.